numbbo/workshops/sources-webpage/source/BBOB-2016/index.rst

 Data
 ----
-The data sets of all submitted algorithms can be found at http://coco.gforge.inria.fr/doku.php?id=algorithms-biobj for the ``bbob-biobj`` test suite and at http://coco.gforge.inria.fr/doku.php?id=algorithms for the ``bbob`` and ``bbob-noisy`` test suites.
+The data sets of all submitted algorithms can be found at https://numbbo.github.io/data-archive/bbob-biobj/ for the ``bbob-biobj`` test suite and at https://numbbo.github.io/data-archive/bbob and https://numbbo.github.io/data-archive/bbob-noisy/ for the ``bbob`` and ``bbob-noisy`` test suites respectively.

 Workshop Schedule